autumnscott/Assignment-1/README.md

 ## Step Five - Add Color

 After you've finished your line art, start adding basic colors to your sketch.
+Start out with a base color and then add shadows and highlights.
+Add highlights on various parts of the face and in the hair.
+The more time you spend mapping out where to put highlights and shadows, the more realistic your illustration will be.
+Detail!
+Detail!
+Detail!

 ![Adding Color](addcolor.png)

 ## Step Six - Blend Your Colors

 After you've finished adding color to your illustration, your image will need some blending.
-Unfortunately after the coloring process, and illustration can look extremely splotchy.
+You don't want your beautiful character you just created to have splotchy skin.
 This is why blending is so important.
 Blending can help your artwork appear more polished and can give the art more of a realistic feel to it.

 ![blending image](blend.png)